-UWMC is working with several partners to define the future of the Northwest campus during the MIMP process, including the community, employees and patients.
-As part of the MIMP development process, the UWMC - Northwest works closely with the City of Seattle Department of Neighborhoods (DON) and the DAC.
-Monthly public committee meetings with the DAC and the City are hosted on-campus to discuss the MIMP and resolve the details included herein.
-Representatives from other City departments participate as well, including the Departments of Transportation (SDOT) and Construction and Inspections (SDCI).
+UWMC worked with several partners to define the future of the Northwest campus during the MIMP process, including the community, employees and patients.
+As part of the MIMP development process, the UWMC - Northwest worked closely with the City of Seattle Department of Neighborhoods (DON) and the DAC.
+Monthly public committee meetings with the DAC and the City were hosted on-campus to discuss the MIMP and resolve the details included herein.
+Representatives from other City departments participated, including the Departments of Transportation (SDOT) and Construction and Inspections (SDCI).
 These participants as well as interested members of the public provided comment on the Draft MIMP and DEIS.
 Their input informed revisions included in this document for review by the City of Seattle Hearing Examiner and City Council.
-The City Council and UW Board of Regents make the final decision to adopt the MIMP once it is completed.
+The City Council and UW Board of Regents approved the MIMP in April 2025.